10 Types of Softwood and Their Uses Explained

 3. What is the difference between MDF and plywood?

-MDF is smoother, denser, and more uniform than plywood, making it ideal for painting and intricate finishes.
+It is smoother, denser, and more uniform than plywood, making it ideal for painting and intricate finishes.
 Plywood, however, is stronger in terms of load-bearing and is better suited for structural use.

 4. Is Fire-Retardant MDF safe for home interiors?